Treaty Faction: Development

 The terms of the treaty were extremely unpopular with the Japanese public, many of whom saw the 5:5:3 ratio as another way of being regarded as an inferior race by the West.

-The Imperial Japanese Navy was also split into two opposing factions, Fleet Faction and Treaty Faction.
-The Treaty Faction argued that Japan could not afford an arms race with the Western powers, and hoped through diplomacy to restore the Anglo-Japanese Alliance.
+The Imperial Japanese Navy was also split into two opposing factions, the Fleet Faction and the Treaty Faction.
+The latter argued that Japan could not afford an arms race with the Western powers and hoped through diplomacy to restore the Anglo-Japanese Alliance.
 It argued that the current treaty limitations would serve Japan for the time being.

-The Treaty Faction was composed of the political left-wing within the Navy, including influential admirals in the Navy Ministry such as Takarabe Takeshi, Taniguchi Naomi, Yamanashi Katsunoshin, Sakonji Seizo, and Teikichi Hori.
+The Treaty Faction was composed of the political left wing within the Navy, including influential admirals in the Navy Ministry such as Takarabe Takeshi, Taniguchi Naomi, Yamanashi Katsunoshin, Sakonji Seizo, and Teikichi Hori.

 In the 1920s, the Treaty Faction, which was supported by the civilian government, was predominant.
 However, the even more restrictive London Naval Treaty of 1930 divided the Treaty Faction into two parts.
 The "Anti-London Treaty Faction" pushed for military and economic expansion into the South Pacific, and thus became more closely aligned with the "Fleet Faction".

 With increasing Japanese militarism in the 1930s, the growing conflict with the United States over China, and the blatant disregard for the terms of the treaty by all major powers, the Fleet Faction gradually gained the upper hand.
 Furthermore, many of the Treaty Faction members who had direct first-hand experience in Britain or the United States went into retirement from 1933 to 1934, including Isoroku Yamamoto's mentor, Teikichi Hori.

 On 29 December 1934, the Japanese government gave formal notice that it intended to terminate the treaty.
-Its provisions remained in force until the end of 1936, and it was not renewed.
+Its provisions remained in force until the end of 1936, after which it was not renewed.